 Applying the principles of scenario planning to crisis response

-- Exploring consequences: asking what happens next, or how one action or trend might influence another
+- Explore consequences: what could this mean?
+Including how one decision or action might influence another

 Broadening thinking under pressure is best done with a wide range of perspectives and experience represented.
 But if you give everyone a seat at the table and simply brainstorm issues, the discussion can quickly get out of hand.

 Scenario planning for crisis is a role in itself, someone able to step back from the coalface response or people management of the situation, but being fed information and updates from those colleagues.
 It’s hard for a crisis leader to develop scenarios: they need to be able to direct decision-making, and will often have a strong personality or authority position that can limit the feedback they hear and take on board.

 Your scenario planners need the headspace to see the bigger picture, be open to challenge while actively gathering new information, and have the respect of the wider team when they present back analysis of scenarios and consequences to guide the decisions of crisis leaders.

 Under time pressure, focus on the scenarios which present the strongest challenge to your team: the worst case in terms of potential harm (to people, assets, reputation etc) and the case you estimate is most likely.

 Whereas in long-term scenario planning, the key is to avoid falling into the trap of attempting to predict the far future, in a crisis you have a clearer picture of what those potential situations and consequences might be.
 Focus on those two cases and you’ll have a line of thinking which doesn’t underestimate how bad things may get, and one which helps you align your resources and planning to what’s most likely to be needed.